-Traceplots for the NUTS sampler for hyperparameters $\lambda_0, \lambda_1, \sigma_f$ and $l$ are shown in Figure~\ref{fig:example_mcmc} for rake arrangement $\boldsymbol{\theta}_{A}$; similar plots are obtained for rake arrangement $\boldsymbol{\theta}_{B}$.
+Traceplots for the NUTS sampler for hyperparameters $\lambda_0, \lambda_1, \sigma_f$ and $l$ are shown in Figure~\ref{fig:example_mcmc} for the chosen rake placement.
 Note that these plots exclude the first few burn-in samples and are the outcome of four parallel chains.
 The visible stationarity in the these traces, along with their low auto correlation values give us confidence in the convergence of NUTS for this problem.

 The Gelman-Rubin statistic for all hyperparameters above was found to be 1.00; the Geweke z-scores were found to be well-within the two standard deviation limit.
-Figure~\ref{fig:mcmc_resultsA}(a) plots the mean of the resulting spatial distribution (ensemble averaged) for $\boldsymbol{\theta}_{A}$, while (b) plots its standard deviation.
+Figure~\ref{fig:mcmc_resultsA}(a) plots the mean of the resulting spatial distribution (ensemble averaged), while (b) plots its standard deviation.
 In comparing Figure~\ref{fig:mcmc_resultsA}(a) with Figure~\ref{fig:spatial_true}, we note that in addition to adequately approximating the radial variation (cooler hub and warmer casing), our methods are able to delineate the relatively hotter left half-annulus and its three hot spots at $150^{\circ}, 180^{\circ}$ and $210^{\circ}$.
 This is especially surprising given the fact that we have 5 spatial harmonics and only 6 and 7 rakes, and not the 11 needed as per the Nyquist bound.
 A circumferential slice of these plots is shown in Figure~\ref{fig:mcmc_resultsA}(c) at a radial height of 0.5 mm; a radial slice is shown in Figure~\ref{fig:mcmc_resultsA}(d) at a circumferential location of 0.21 radians.
 Here, we note that the true spatial variation (shown as a green line) lies within the $\pm \sigma$ intervals in the circumferential direction, demonstrating that our approach is able to provide sufficiently accurate uncertainty estimates in this case.

-Similar results are reported in Figure~\ref{fig:mcmc_resultsB} for $\boldsymbol{\theta}_{B}$.
-The position of the rakes has been intentionally altered so as to capture the narrow cold spots at $135^{\circ}$ and $225^{\circ}$.
-This has the effect of reducing the overall spatial variance (see Figure~\ref{fig:mcmc_resultsB}(b)) by reducing the uncertainty along the circumferential direction.
-More broadly, this result clearly articulates that even with fixed harmonics, the placement of the rakes will have an impact on the predicted posterior.